melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

 I heard at least twice that move-constructed objects can negatively impact performance (when compared to plain copy-constructed objects that is).
 There is an extra memory diffusion which does worsen data access.
 But I have not been shown any data nor could I find any.

-To fill that gap, here is what I measured on an 4-cpu Intel(R) Pentium(R) Gold G5420 machine for a vector of strings when reading that data [1]:
+Here is what I measured on an 4-cpu Intel(R) Pentium(R) Gold G5420 machine for a vector of strings when reading that data [1]:

 | Counter          | min%    | max%    | mean%  | median%  | stddev       |
 | ---------------- | ------- | ------- | ------ | -------- | ------------ |